 2. PERFORMANCE OF SERVICES

 2.3.
-Should the event require it, the Wedding Planner will provide an assistant in order to fulfil the Agreement.
+Should the event require it, the Wedding Planner will provide assistants in order to fulfill the Agreement.
 These assistants will abide by all terms of the Agreement between Wedding Planner and Clients.
 The decision to use assistants is at the sole discretion of the Wedding Planner.